wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/labels_agent.rst

 	    <labels>
 	    </labels>

-The labels section of ``agent.conf`` or ``manager.conf``, allows additional user-defined information about agents to be included in alerts.
+The labels section of ``agent.conf``, allows additional user-defined information about agents to be included in alerts.
 When email notifications are enabled, this additional data is also contained in the email alerts without any further configuration.

 Options
 -------

 - `label`_

-.. _reference_ossec_labels_label:

 label
 ^^^^^